TheoWinterhalter/local-comp/README.md

 ## Building

-You need the Rocq prover 9.0, Equations and Autosubst 2 OCaml.
+You need the Rocq prover 9.0, Equations and Autosubst 2 OCaml (needs ocaml<5, recommended 4.14.2).
 You can install them using
 ```sh
 opam repo add rocq-released https://rocq-prover.org/opam/released